SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 In this case, the ternary comparison operator provides an efficient shorthand when deciding which of two values to use.

 The ternary comparison operator should be used with care, however.
 It is very concise, but this conciseness can lead to hard-to-read code if over-used.
-Don't be tempted to combine multiple instances of it into one compound statement, as this can quickly become difficult to read.
+Don't be tempted to combine multiple instances of it into one compound statement; this quickly becomes difficult to read.

 Bitwise Operators
 -----------------